-With the second issue, triangulation, the primary caregiver becomes the “nurturing enemy”—the person children with RAD try to push away the most.
-The nurturing enemy is typically Mom.
-The child with RAD often triangulates between the two caregivers as well as Mom and other adults.
-If, for example, the father or secondary caregiver works outside the home, the two parents have very different experiences.
+With the second issue, triangulation, the primary caregiver becomes the “nurturing enemy”—the person children with reactive attachment disorder try to push away the most.
+The most common nurturing enemy Lien and RAD Advocates have worked with in this role is the mother figure, although anyone who is a primary caregiver can fill it.
+A child with reactive attachment disorder often triangulates between their two caregivers as well as their primary caregiver and other adults.
+If, for example, the secondary caregiver works outside of the home and the other is primarily at home with the child, the two parents have very different experiences.

-“The children typically charm and engage Dad which creates conflict between the parents,” Lien says.
-“I’ve seen that over and over again with couples, where Mom is emotionally distressed about her day with the child, but Dad doesn’t see the same child when he gets home because the child is charming toward him.”
+“The children typically charm and engage the less involved parent which creates conflict between the couple,” Lien says.
+“I’ve seen that over and over again in relationships.
+The most common dynamic I see is a mom who is emotionally distressed about her day with the child, and her spouse doesn’t see the same child when they get home because the child is charming toward them."

-If the dad or secondary caregiver is duped, it creates tension and distance in the marriage.
-Not only can Mom lose this important source of support, she may also lose friends and extended family because they don’t see what she sees, they are tired of her complaining, or she just doesn’t have time to get together.
+If the secondary caregiver is duped, it creates tension and distance in the couple's relationship.
+Not only can the primary caregiver lose this important source of support, they may also lose friends and extended family who don't see what the primary caregiver sees.
+Friends and family grow tired of them complaining, or the primary caregivers just don’t have time to get together.

-Lien says this often results in emotional issues and depression for moms.
+Lien says this often results in emotional issues and depression for the primary caregivers.

-“The moms tend to be on an island by themselves with all these feelings because they don’t get the validation they need from spouses or support systems,” he says.
+“The more involved parents tend to be on an island by themselves with all these feelings because they don’t get the validation they need from spouses or support systems,” he says.

-In addition to Dad, RAD children are often experts at charming adults outside the home, such as teachers and grandparents.
+In addition to the second caregiver, children with reactive attachment disorder are often experts at charming adults outside the home, such as teachers and grandparents.
 If, for example, Grandma spoils the child, the child will act out more at home because he or she would rather be with Grandma.

-“The RAD diagnosis really impacts the whole family because the RAD dynamics play out in intimate, close relationships,” Lien explains.
+“The reactive attachment disorder (RAD) diagnosis really impacts the whole family because the RAD dynamics play out in intimate, close relationships,” Lien explains.
 “Others don’t often see the same dynamics outside the family because of that.”

-“So the more superficial the relationships are outside the family, the more children with RAD tend to manipulate and utilize those relationships to ostracize Mom from the whole circle,” Lien says.
-“Mom is looking unreasonable to these other people as well.
-Mom feels resentful because they're not listening, and Mom is looking kind of crazed because no one is supporting her.”
+“So the more superficial the relationships are outside the family, the more children with reactive attachment disorder tend to manipulate and utilize those relationships to ostracize their nurturing enemy from the whole circle,” Lien says.
+“That parent is looking unreasonable to these other people as well.
+The parent feels resentful because friends and family aren't listening, and this parent is looking kind of crazed because no one is supporting them.”

-Children with RAD are often experts at identifying power dynamics, and this includes siblings.
-A younger girl with RAD, for example, may try to charm her older brother.
-If the child with RAD is older, he or she will often try to exert control over the younger children, whether physically or mentally.
+Children with reactive attachment disorder are often experts at identifying power dynamics, and this includes siblings.
+A younger girl with reactive attachment disorder, for example, may try to charm her older brother.
+If the child with reactive attachment disorder is older, he or she will often try to exert control over the younger children, whether physically or mentally.

-Siblings of children with RAD suffer in other ways as well, such as Mom no longer being able to attend their extracurricular activities because she must tend to the RAD child.
-And, of course, they’re impacted by Mom’s mental state in dealing with the stress RAD causes in the family, including her worry over the safety of other children in the home.
+Siblings of children with reactive attachment disorder suffer in other ways as well, such as Mom no longer being able to attend their extracurricular activities because she must tend to the child with reactive attachment disorder.
+And, of course, they’re impacted by Mom’s mental state in dealing with the stress reactive attachment disorder causes in the family, including her worry over the safety of other children in the home.

 But Lien says there is hope.
 With greater understanding comes greater support.
-In addition to his keynote address, the conference features many other experts that will cover a range of reactive attachment disorder topics and options.
-To learn more about the Navigating RAD2022 conference or to register, click here.
+In addition to his keynote address, the event features many other experts that will cover a range of reactive attachment disorder topics and options.
+To learn more about the Navigating RAD23, click here.